sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

     ![Add Kyma module](images/23_1_addmodule.png)

-2. You enter your "default" Kyma Namepace.
+2. You enter your "default" Kyma Namespace.

     Click on "Edit".